awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-commandline-fleet.md

 1. In this command, `-a fetch-config` causes the agent to load the latest version of the CloudWatch agent configuration file, and `-s` starts the agent\.

    Enter one of the following commands\.
 Replace *configuration\-file\-path* with the path to the agent configuration file\.
-This file is called `config.json` is you created it with the wizard, and might be called `amazon-cloudwatch-agent.json` if you created it manually\.
+This file is called `config.json` if you created it with the wizard, and might be called `amazon-cloudwatch-agent.json` if you created it manually\.

    On an EC2 instance running Linux, enter the following command\.